Worldwide Guide to Women in Leadership

 The chapter was founded in 1101, and was unique in the way that the community was placed directly under the Pope and the King of France.
 A Prior under the control of the Abbess commanded the monks in the double-convent.

-Regent for the ban (governor) Tvrtko I (1353-77/91), who succeeded his uncle, her husband, Stjepan II Kotromanic, initially with his father, Prince Vladislav as regent.
+Regent for the ban (governor) Tvrtko I (1353-77/91), who succeeded her husband, Stjepan II Kotromanic, initially with Prince Vladislav as regent.
 After his death she took over as regent.

 1354 Acting Duchess Margareta von Bayern of Croatia